The Brighton to Portsmouth line of the LBSCR: Dyke branch

 The Devil's Dyke is a natural declivity in the South Downs not far on the north-west side of Brighton.
 In the 1870s it had become an area of important leisure activity, and a railway to the place was considered desirable.
 The Brighton and Dyke Railway Company obtained Parliamentary authorisation to build such a line, branching from the LBSCR line at Dyke Junction, a little to the west of West Brighton station, later renamed Hove.
-The Act was passed in 1887 but progress in construction was slow and the line did not open until 1 September 1887.
+The Brighton and Dyke Railway Act 1877 (40 & 41 Vict. c. clxxxix) was passed but progress in construction was slow and the line did not open until 1 September 1887.
 It was worked by the LBSCR although the company remained independent.
 The line rose steeply to the elevated beauty spot it served.

 West Sussex Railway

 The West Sussex Railway was a standard gauge light railway that ran from its own Chichester station south to Selsey.
 It was also known as the Hundred of Manhood and Selsey Tramway.
 It opened on 27 August 1897 and was operated by Colonel Stephens on the thinnest of budgets.
 As efficient road transportation developed in the 1930s the operation became unviable and it closed in January 1935.